 But after kids?
 Well, the bathroom becomes so much more than just a washroom (especially if you live in an apartment in NYC where one bathroom is shared among the entire family).
 It can transcend the limits of its four walls and take you to places beyond your wildest dreams (and sometimes nightmares).
 Here is a list of 5 different places that your bathroom transforms into after you have kids.

-- The Trenches of War.
 You're crying it out for the first time, and you can't stand to hear your baby's wails of despair coming from her room.
 Your other half has already had to make a human fortress at the baby's doorway (which you had asked him to do beforehand) to block you from going in.
-So you run into the bathroom and turn on all the faucets and the shower, and wedge yourself into the crevice between the toilet and the sink as you rock back and forth with your hands over your ears like an insane person.
+So you run into the bathroom and turn on all the faucets and the shower, and wedge yourself into the crevice between the toilet and the sink as you rock back and forth with your hands over your ears.
 The bathroom begins to get steamy, and, between breaks to wipe off condensation from the baby monitor, you do your best to try and pretend that you are in a magical and misty rainforest -- not in the depths of gut-wrenching sleep training.

 What's the craziest thing you've done in your bathroom since becoming a parent?